(323) 605-7769

 T-Spine Mobilization Progression

 To progress with exercise, you can extend your arms overhead and ultimately extend both legs straight for full body extension.
 Next, move your body to the next area of your vertebral column.
-Remember, the adjustments in body position are very subtle and you can cover the entire area in about 4 individual adjustments.
+Remember, the adjustments in body position are very subtle, and you can cover the entire area in about four individual adjustments.

 Pro-Tip: Thoracic Joint Mobilizations